 Walking Time: 4-5 hours (will vary depending on team speed, breaks, etc.)

 Distance: 9.4km (return)

-Meals Included: morning tea & pre-packed lunch & trail snacks prepared by the chef, a-la-carte dinner at One The Bay
+Meals Included: morning tea & pre-packed lunch & trail snacks prepared by On the Bay.
+Dinner at One The Bay

 We will meet in the foyer of the Hotel Grand Chancellor in Hobart at 7:15 AM for our transfer to the Tasman Peninsula.
 As a suggestion, we recommend staying there as it makes for an easy meeting place and transfer for you, but if not, we highly recommend staying in a nearby hotel.

 The bus ride to Port Arthur is approximately 90 minutes.
-When you arrive at Stewarts Bay Lodge, it will be too early to check in.
-We will store our luggage and start preparing for the first leg of the adventure – a trek to Cape Hauy.
+When you arrive at Stewarts Bay Lodge, it will be too early to check-in.
+We will store our luggage and start preparing for the first leg of the adventure – a walk to Cape Hauy.
 We suggest having your daypacks ready when you leave Hobart.

 There are a few stairs to navigate on the Cape Hauy trek which is a return trek back to Fortescue Bay once we reach the end of Cape Hauy.
 The route is well-groomed and the steps are short in height which makes the climbing easier going.
 When training for any multi-day adventures, steep hill work should be a regular part of your training program, not just walking on flat sections.

 The first part of the walk is through the sclerophyll forests before the track starts to head down into Cape Hauy where the forest opens up to breath-taking coastal views.
 Cape Hauy is home to the famous Candlestick and Totem Pole rock features, which are large columns of dolerite rock protruding from the ocean and are popular climbing and abseiling features.
 At the edge of Cape Hauy, you’ll also see the Hippolyte and Cheverton rock formations, which are large formations of rock that sit severed from the mainland.